-For state and state-integrated schools not connected to the Network for Learning (N4L) Managed Network , the Ministry has arrangements with Watchdog and Spark for web filtering, email filtering, and firewall services.
+State and state-integrated schools not connected to the Network for Learning (N4L) Managed Network need to arrange and fund their own ICT safety and security solution.

 No content filtering solution or firewall can guarantee full protection.
 It is important for schools to consider additional measures such as digital citizenship and cyber-safety programmes.

 School management systems perform two main functions:

 The Ministry’s SMS project has now finished, and the main funding assistance offer for schools to move to an accredited SMS has ended.
 The Ministry continues to work with both accredited and non-accredited SMS vendors to provide data sharing services to schools.